 There are 190 days in a school year and each day consists of two sessions (one in the morning and one in the afternoon), which means there is a total of 380 sessions in a year.
 If a child’s attendance is at 90%, this is equivalent to 4 weeks’ (40 sessions) absence from school, which equates to a huge amount of learning time lost.
 Pupils who fall into this category (including both authorised and unauthorised absences) are monitored by the School’s Education Welfare Officer.
 It can be very easy for attendance to slip with a few days here and there for minor illness.

 Each half-term the Head Teacher meets with the School’s Education Welfare Officer to discuss pupil attendance.
-Any pupil whose attendance is recorded at 95% or below is identified as a persistent absentee.
-Individual letters will be sent to parents/carers of pupils whose attendance is under 95%.
+Any pupil whose attendance is recorded at 90% or below is identified as a persistent absentee.

-At the end of each academic year those pupils achieving 100% attendance throughout the year receive a certificate and book token.
-In addition, at the end of each term, certificates will be awarded to those pupils who have achieved 100% attendance for that term only.
+At the end of each term, certificates will be awarded to those pupils who have achieved 100% attendance.

 At School, every day is a learning day and, unless they are unwell, it is really important that children attend school regularly.